-Let us now motivate the particular choice M of meta-model made in the previous section by considering a typical 'nugget' of knowledge in molecular biology: "EGFR binds the SH2 domain of Grb2 provided that EGFR is phosphorylated and residue 90 of Grb2 is a serine".
-This would naturally be represented as the following structured graph [where dotted arrows are represented implicitly by nesting]:

-where the agent 'EGFR' has a state 'phos' (with value 1, meaning true) and the agent 'Grb2' has a region 'SH2' and a residue (with unimportant name) located at position 90 of the sequence and which is required to be a serine (the value S).
+Let us now motivate the particular choice $\mathcal{M}$ of meta-model made in the previous section by considering a typical 'nugget' of knowledge in molecular biology: "EGFR binds the SH2 domain of Grb2 provided that EGFR is phosphorylated and residue 90 of Grb2 is a serine".
+This would naturally be represented as the following site graph where the agent 'EGFR' has a state 'phos' (with value 1, meaning true) and the agent 'Grb2' has a region 'SH2' and a residue (with unimportant name) located at position 90 of the sequence and which is required to be a serine (the value S).
 Note that no region has been specified on EGFR; the meta-model explicitly allows for this by the fact that a BND action can have either an agent or a region as its source.

-Formally speaking, a nugget is a connected graph G typed by \mathcal{M} in such a way that each node has at most one copy of each of its possible attributes, where all attributes and flags have a uniquely specified value, the relation \mathscr{S}G is transitive-closed and exactly one action node does not have a specified value for its is_bnd flag.
+Formally speaking, a nugget is a connected graph G typed by $\mathcal{M}$ in such a way that each node has at most one copy of each of its possible attributes, where all attributes and flags have a uniquely specified value and exactly one action node does not have a specified value for its bnd flag.
 This unique action is the principal action of the nugget; any other (necessarily BND) actions represent the required presence or absence of their corresponding bonds in order for the principal action to be possible.
-We further ask that any BND has exactly two sources and any MOD has at most one source and one target (and at least one of the two).
+We further ask that any BND has exactly two sources, any BRK has exactly two targets and any MOD has at most one source and one target (and at least one of the two).
 Other than asking for G to be connected, all of these constraints are motivated by domain-specific considerations and, in due course, will be handled via semantic checking.

 Our representation language is thus a generalization of that typically used in rule-based modelling.
 The principal differences are that (i) the action of a rule is represented explicitly as a node in the graph; (ii) binding actions can act directly on agents rather than necessarily via sites/regions; and (iii) static attributes and dynamic flags are represented as values associated to persistent nodes rather than as mutually exclusive sets of nodes.
-We draw a distinction between flags and attributes in order to make an explicit difference between things that can be modified 'in the system', e.g. the phosphorylation status of some residue, and things that can either only be modified 'out of the system', e.g. the identity of an amino acid that can only be modified by an external mutation event, or are pure meta-data, e.g. UniProt IDs.
+We draw a distinction between flags and attributes in order to make an explicit difference between things that can be modified 'in the system', e.g. the phosphorylation status of some residue, and things that can only be modified 'out of the system', e.g. the identity of an amino acid that can only be modified by an external mutation event.